AdobeDocs/document-services.en/help/tutorials/gettingstartednet.md

     C:\Temp\PDFToolsAPI\ PDFToolsSDK-.NetSamples\adobe-DC.PDFTools.SDK.NET.Samples\CreatePDFFromDocx>dotnet run CreatePDFFromDocx.csproj

 Your PDF will be created in the location designated in the output, which by default is the same folder.
+From here you can try out the other samples, including static and dynamic HTML conversion.

 ## Final Thoughts:

-The PDF Tools API can help you eliminate manual processes by automating common workflows and shifting the processing burden to the cloud.
-In a world where every browser treats PDF differently, leveraging the Adobe PDF Embed API along with the PDF Tools API, you can create streamlined, reliable, and predictable processes that run and display correctly **every time** regardless of platform or device.
+For .Net developers, PDF Tools API provides numerous PDF manipulation and conversion options that can be setup within minutes in any existing .Net application.
+This API can help you eliminate manual processes by automating common workflows and shifting the processing burden to the cloud.
+In a world where every browser treats PDF differently, leveraging the Adobe PDF Embed API along with the PDF Tools API, you can create streamlined, reliable, and predictable processes that run and display correctly every time regardless of platform or device.

 ## Resources and Next Steps